siddharthtiwari-03/api-starter-node/readme.md

 - Node JS installed
 - VS Code (Or any of your other favourite code editors)
-- MySQL Database with at least one table inside it
+- MySQL Database with at least one table inside it (you may use schema provided inside utils)

 ### Setup